 Diagrams, graphics, and photos or videos of people using your product are other options to try out.

 Your portfolio page should require (or at least request) some engagement on the visitor’s end.
 Incorporating people into the experience will increase the amount of time they’re willing to spend browsing.

 One of the easiest ways to make your page interactive is to add graphics that draw viewers in and keep them scrolling.
-For some inspiration, take a look how Cinco Designs’ page on their rebranding of Smith makes you feel like you’re part of the storytelling.

 Make sure that the first image in your slideshow is highly compelling—and that each successive image gives a different view of the product or gives the visitor new information.
 If there isn’t a good reason to keep clicking through a slideshow, no one will.If there isn’t a good reason to keep clicking through a slideshow, no one will #website #engagement Click To Tweet

 In addition, consider using click-through slideshows to vary the flow of the page.
 Most work samples are displayed vertically; having the occasional horizontal slideshow will stop your visitors from scrolling down too quickly and overlooking important details.

 You can also incorporate scroll interaction.
 This feature requires a little extra work, but it’s well worth it.
 Your visitors will be entranced by the effect.
 Plus, it’s a good way to show off your agency’s coding chops.

 To get a feel for some high-quality scroll work, go to La Moulade’s Work page.